mcsammon/mcsammon.github.io/research.md

   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243910" title="b1">SSRN Link</a>
 </p>

 **Abstract:**  How does passive ownership affect the incorporation of information into stock prices?
-Motivated by two canonical models, I propose three new empirical measures of price informativeness.
-I find average price informativeness declined over the past 30 years and passive ownership is negatively correlated with price informativeness.
-To establish causality, I show that price informativeness decreases after quasi-exogenous increases in passive ownership arising from index additions and rebalancing.
-Finally, I provide evidence for a mechanism: investors expend less effort gathering information about stocks with a larger fraction of passive owners.
+Focusing on the period before earnings announcements, I find price informativeness declined over the past 30 years and passive ownership is negatively correlated with price informativeness.
+To establish causality, I show price informativeness decreases after quasi-exogenous increases in passive ownership arising from index additions/rebalancing.
+My proposed mechanism is that passive ownership decreases learning about stock-specific information.
+Consistent with this, high passive ownership stocks receive less attention from analysts and institutional investors, have more ex-ante earnings uncertainty, are traded less before earnings announcements and react more to fundamental news.

 # Excess Reconstitution-Day Volume (Updated 2/2022)